Nicolas Prattes: Career

 He started his acting career at the age of 10.
 At the age of 13 he played small roles in theatrical performances in Rio de Janeiro.
 He also studied at the New York Film Academy in Los Angeles, California.

 In 2015 he debuted on television as the protagonist of the 23rd season of Malhação.

+Personal life

+Since February 2024, he has been dating the TV host, model and former reality star Sabrina Sato.
+According to Prattes, their relationship began during a trip to Costa Rica.